ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/searching.dotnet.markdown

 {WARNING:Warning}
 RavenDB allows you to search by using such queries, but you have to be aware that **leading wildcards drastically slow down searches**.

 Consider if you really need to find substrings.
-In most cases looking for whole words is enough.
+In most cases, looking for whole words is enough.
 There are also other alternatives for searching without expensive wildcard matches, e.g. indexing a reversed version of text field or creating a custom analyzer.
 {WARNING/}

 ## Static Indexes